NeonPixels/blasphemous.iter-tormenti/README.md

   - `Penitence of the Path of Torment`: Combines the effects and rewards of all three of the basic penitences.
 - Completing a combined penitence will also award completion of the penitences involved.
 - The Petrified Bell can now be obtained in a non-ascended playthrough, thus enabling the Amanecidas questline.
 Beware, as the Amanecidas are balanced for True Torment mode, and will pose a significant challenge in a non-Ascended game.

-<b>Note:</b> The current location of the Petrified Bell is a placeholder.
-It will be moved to a different location upon final mod release.

-### Planned features

-- Ability to, when in possesion of the Incomplete Scapular, choose to fight Esdras.
+- The fight with Esdras will always happen, even if the player has the Incomplete Scapular, but the ending will change, leading to the C ending.

 ### Important notes